KrzysztofUrbaniec/FoodDataAnalysis/README.md

 # Food Data Central API project

+## Problem definiton
+People need to supply various nutrients, such as vitamins, minerals, proteins and others in order to retain good health.
+This goal can be achieved through a balanced diet.
+Sometimes our habits make us uncounsciously supply less of certain nutrients, than we should, though.
+This can lead to emergence of deficiencies.
+This project focuses on four key elements (among many others) needed to ensure human well-being - vitamin A, vitamin D (D3, cholecalciferol), magnesium and calcium.
+The goal is to find natural products that contain highest amounts of these nutrients and could be easily incorporated into everyday diet.

-## Description
+## Project description
-This project focuses on:
-- collecting data containing nutritional information about various (foundational, minimally processed) food products
+Project consists of 3 stages:
+1. Data acquisition from Food Data Central (Department of Agriculture, USA) and inital data processing
-- examining the data in search of valuable insights
+2. Data exploration in search of valuable insights
-- visualizing the results
+3. Data visualization and presentation of the results